Preventing Joint Injuries in Yoga Classes - Aura Wellness Center

 preventing joint injuriesBy Faye Martins

-What can yoga teachers do about preventing joint injuries in class?
-As yoga made the move from a spiritual practice to a fitness craze, the incidents of injury naturally began to climb.
+What can yoga teachers do to prevent joint injuries in class?
+As yoga moved from a spiritual practice to a fitness craze, the injury incidents naturally began to climb.
 Factors such as students with pre-existing injuries, “no pain, no gain” classes, overcrowded studios, overzealous students, and aggressive instructors have all contributed to an increase in injuries.
 Over the last few decades, yoga participation worldwide has grown exponentially.
-A 2012 survey published by Yoga Journal showed that practitioners of yoga in the United States had reached over 20 million compared to the 2008 numbers, which were 15.8 million.
+A 2012 survey published by Yoga Journal showed that yoga practitioners in the United States had reached over 20 million compared to the 2008 numbers, which were 15.8 million.

 Skeletal Injury Prevention

-It is no wonder that the potential of injury in yoga has been showing up in news headlines.
-Teachers should have student safety policies in place for preventing joint injuries.
-However, there are a variety of ways to injure one’s self during asana practice.
+It is no wonder that the potential for injury in yoga has been appearing in news headlines.
+Teachers should have student safety policies in place to prevent joint injuries.
+However, there are a variety of ways to injure oneself during asana practice.
 Joint injuries are among the most common.
-The body is comprised of different types of joints, which include hinge joints, gliding joints and ball and socket joints.
+The body is comprised of different types of joints, which include hinge joints, gliding joints, and ball-and-socket joints.

 • Hinge Joints: Particularly vulnerable in yoga are the hinge joints, which are the knees and elbows.
-In a yoga class, the greatest risk of injury to hinge joints is hyperextension.
-However, it is visually easy to assess when a student is hyperextending a joint, and explain to him or her to counteract by bending the joint out slightly.
-Slowing movements down and avoiding hyperextension is a big help in preventing joint injuries within the knees and elbows.
+In a yoga class, hyperextension is the most significant risk of injury to hinge joints.
+However, it is visually accessible to assess when a student is hyperextending a joint and explain to him or her how to counteract by bending the joint out slightly.
+Slowing movements down and avoiding hyperextension greatly help prevent joint injuries within the knees and elbows.

 • Ball and Socket: Many poses can strain the ball and socket joints, which are the hips and shoulders.
-It is very common for people to tense up and shrug their shoulders in certain postures.
+It is widespread for people to tense up and shrug their shoulders in specific postures.
 Instruct students to keep their shoulders back and down.
-Most yoga related hip injuries are due to pushing too far into a pose.
+Most yoga-related hip injuries are due to pushing too far into a pose.
 Stress the non-competitive nature of yoga and encourage students to listen to their bodies.

 Advice for Teachers

 Do not allow late entries to classes.
 Students who are late to class present the highest risk to themselves.
-They often show up after the opening announcements and warm ups.
-Additionally, they are often new to asana practice and you know nothing about their health condition.
-New students bring fresh energy to our classes, but they often lack knowledge about health conditions and potential risks due to movement.
+They often show up after the opening announcements and warm-ups.
+Additionally, they are usually new to Asana practice, and you know nothing about their health condition.
+New students bring fresh energy to our classes but often lack knowledge about health conditions and potential risks due to movement.

 © Copyright – Aura Wellness Center – Publications Division